elotroalex/chiens/_texts/translation.md

 - {:.sp} The Governor.

 - {:.pr.i} Silence, gentlemen.
 Sadly, this is not all.
-While the rebellion consumes the Cap, bringing with it fire and screams and Voudou, here in the city, you're ignoring the voice of wisdom.
-We attack the slaves who have remained faithful.
-We attack the free men of color.
+While the rebellion consumes the province in fire and screams and Voudou, you ignore the voice of wisdom here in the city.
+We attacked the slaves who remained faithful.
+We attacked the free men of color.
 Several of them have already been massacred.

 ---